hands-of-man-user-using-computer-notebook-laptop-typing-on-keyboard-picture-id1154020340-min

 Penetration Tester (or Pen Tester): Career Outlook & Education Requirements

 Can you imagine getting paid to break into someone’s house?
-Penetration testers are cybersecurity professionals launching planned computer systems attacks to identify and assess security vulnerabilities.
+Penetration testers are cybersecurity professionals launching planned computer system attacks to identify and assess security vulnerabilities.
 These ethical hackers are the secret service, club bouncers, and counterintelligence agents in the network security industry.

 Known by many titles such as “pen testers,” information security analysts, and software developers, these positions have shared goals to protect privacy, eliminate threats, and prevent information theft.
-Corporations and government agencies such as the US Department of Homeland Security are prioritizing information security to maintain democracy, avoid litigation, prevent the spread of misinformation through disinfodemics, and keep supply chains resilient.
+Corporations and government agencies such as the US Department of Homeland Security prioritize information security to maintain democracy, avoid litigation, prevent the spread of misinformation through disinfodemics, and keep supply chains resilient.

 Job Outlook & Salary of Pen Testers (Information Security Analysts)